Want to receive publications straight to your inbox?

 What is syphilis?

-Syphilis is a bacterial sexually transmitted infection (STI).
-Not everyone with syphilis has symptoms, but if you do get them, one of the first ones is a sore (also called a lesion or chancre) on, or in, your genitals, anus, rectum, and/or lips, mouth and throat.
-Sometimes these sores are noticeable.
+Syphilis is a bacterial sexually transmitted and blood-borne infection (STBBI).
+Not everyone with syphilis notices symptoms.
+If you do notice symptoms, the first is often a small painless sore on or in your genitals, anus, mouth or throat.

-Syphilis is typically passed through direct contact with a sore.
-Direct contact usually happens through:
+Syphilis is typically passed through direct contact with a syphilis sore.

 • anal sex